Calculation

 Report in Result Table

-Determines which peaks will be displayed (and their values summed in the Total line) in the result table when calibrated calculations are in use.
+Determines which peaks will be displayed in the Result table when using a calibration.

 Note:

-When the Calculation item is set to Uncal, this section will be inactive (dimmed).
+When the Calculations item is set to Uncal, this section will be inactive (disabled).

 Hide ISTD Peaks

-The peaks identified as an internal standards will not be shown in the results table.
+The peaks identified as internal standards will not be present in the Results table.

 All Peaks